 Lesson timers guide how much time a student can spend on any lesson, and Assignment Managers allow comments on submitted assignments.
 Users can create profiles from frontend and enrolled users can join private or public course specific forums.

 The developers have relied on their rich industry experience in developing this plugin, and a number of reputed universities count among the users.
 The plugin is multisite enabled and works with any theme.
 A number of free and premium extensions are available for enhanced features.
 These extensions have been developed in response to community feedback.
+Plus there are hundreds of compatible themes (such as eLumine or University) that add extra features and styling options.

 Single site licenses start at $159 and it includes a year’s support and updates.